-Tree species lists for small, medium, or large trees are found in Section 4.0 of the Appendix.
-The Director is authorized to administratively add and delete species from the list.
-Except as specifically approved by the Director as a modification, only the trees listed in Section 4.0 of the Appendix shall be given credit towards meeting the requirements of Chapters 610, 620, 630, and 640.
+Tree species lists are found in Section 4 of the UDO Appendix.
+The Director is authorized to administratively add and delete species to all lists.
+Except as specifically approved by the Director as a modification, only the trees listed shall be given credit towards meeting the requirements of this Chapter.